understanding gibsons repair and restoration services

 Preparing Your Guitar for Gibson Repair

-Be sure to bundle up your guitar properly using padding materials like foam or bubble wrap.
+Be sure to bundle up your guitar correctly using padding materials like foam or bubble wrap.
 The guitar should be packed snugly within its case, leaving no room for it to move about.
-It can be helpful to place additional padding at the head and base of the guitar case, and also around the sides.
+It can be helpful to place additional padding at the head and base of the guitar case and also around the sides.

 Understanding the Return Merchandise Authorization (RMA) Process